deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 - [__NewModuleName__.psd1](/src/__NewModuleName__/__NewModuleName__.psd1): Update the module manifest with your module's information.
 - [Changelog](/Changelog.md): If you don't plan to track a changelog, remove this file and it's reference from the ReadMe.
-- [License](/License.md): Update to match your module's license, and ensure it uses the correct name in the copyright.
+- [License](/License.md): Update to match your module's license, and ensure it uses the correct name and year in the copyright.
 - [Contributing](/docs/Contributing.md): Update to match your module's contributing guidelines, or remove it.
 - [bug_report](/.github/ISSUE_TEMPLATE/bug_report.md), [feature_request](/.github/ISSUE_TEMPLATE/feature_request.md), [pull_request_template](/.github/pull_request_template.md): Update these GitHub templates as needed to meet your requirements, or remove them.
 - Build and deployment workflows: The workflows include extra steps that you may not want, such as spell check, code coverage, etc.